Verification of practice cost studies and 2010 RPL process

 Click here to download ICD-10 Information from the Department of Health's website.

-The 2010 Complete CPT® for South Africa is available.
-For orders, please contact the SAMA Coding Department on email@example.com.
-Although limited implementation in South Africa, mostly for hospital data collection purposes, the implementation date was 1 January 2010.
+The 2018 Complete CPT® for South Africa is available.
+For orders, please visit the SAMA website/SAMA Products or contact the SAMA Coding Department on firstname.lastname@example.org.
+Although limited implementation in South Africa, mostly for hospital data collection purposes, the implementation date: 1 January 2018.